wp-plugins/events-manager-extended/readme.txt

 * Feature: you can now customize the date format for the monthly period in the EME Settings page, used when you give the option "showperiod=monthly" to the shortcode [events_list]
 * Feature: specifying a closing day for RSVP is now possible
 * Feature: you can now change the text on the submit buttons for RSVP forms in the EME Settings page.

+= 3.2.5 =
+* Bugfix: make location autocomplete work again when editing an event
+* Feature: #_DIRECTIONS now also possible for the location infowindow (balloon).